nazmir/nix-config/README.md

 Install Doom Emacs and make sure to run
 `doom doctor` #To check for any issues

-Add doom bin to your path
+Add doom bin to your fish path

 ```
     interactiveShellInit = ''